anmolvj/miah-jeffra-portfolio/src/pages/book/first-book.md

       high-tech, low-empathy America.
 He takes the pulse of the now and quickens it with this sparkling debut.
     reviewerName: Janet Sarbanes
+  - message: >-
+      Both tough and tender, sometimes laugh-out-loud funny and other times direly serious, Miah Jeffra flips the script in these essays on art, danger, seduction and sexuality.
+Moving between critical, narrative, lyrical modes Jeffra illuminates and entertains.
+I loved this book.
+    reviewerName: Kazim Ali
 linksToBuy:
   - label: Nomadic Press
     linkImage: